Pável Pardo

 Pável Pardo Segura ([ˈpaβel ˈpaɾðo]; born 26 July 1976) is a Mexican former professional footballer who played as a defensive midfielder.

-Pardo spent most of his career playing with Club América and is the fourth most capped player in the history of the Mexico national football team.
+Pardo spent most of his career playing with Club América and is the fifth most capped player in the history of the Mexico national football team.
 Pardo participated in two World Cups (1998 and 2006), won two CONCACAF Gold Cups and won the FIFA Confederations Cup with Mexico in 1999.

 Club career

 Pardo started his football career in 1993 with Atlas de Guadalajara, and later played with Tecos UAG before joining Club América.
 He is regarded as one of the best players in Mexico since the 1990s, having achieved great success with Club América, where he won the Mexican Torneo de Verano 2002, Torneo de Clausura in 2005 and the CONCACAF Champions Cup tournament in 2006.

 After participating with Mexico in high-profile tournaments, namely the 2005 FIFA Confederations Cup and the 2006 FIFA World Cup, both of which were held in Germany, Pardo began to attract attention from a number of international clubs.
 Rumors linked him with River Plate of Argentina and Recreativo Huelva of Spain, however Pardo was unable to reach an agreement with either club.